 The Living Roof

 BRIT's living roof is a one of a kind example in green roof technology.
 More than just a roof with plants adapted to hot environments, BRIT's living roof recreates an existing Texas habitat.
 Click here to view a live video feed of the living roof.
-[The living roof camera feed is currently down.
-We hope to have it back up soon!]

 The urban environment is an ecosystem in itself.
 With this living roof, BRIT is bringing a functional, native Texas ecosystem back into the built environment.
 Rather than just looking for plants that can survive in hot environments, BRIT asked the question, “What are the environmental parameters of a roof and what are its analog and native environs?"

 Designed to mimic a geology formation known as the Goodland/Walnut Barrens, BRIT's roof represents possibly the largest Texas barrens habitat of its type and is one of the only living roofs in Texas modeled after a true native ecosystem.
 Prairie barrens ecosystems are characterized by extremely shallow, limestone soils and low water throughout most of the year, perfect conditions for a roof in Fort Worth.

 Most importantly, our living roof creates a useable ecosystem in space that would otherwise go unused by the biological community.
 When it's hot, the living roof also maintains a lower daytime temperature than the non-living roof, reducing heat island effect and insulating the inside of the building.
 During the winter, the roof insulates the building from the cold.
 The rainfall collection system from the living roof allows for water to be reused for irrigation on the campus and helps to mitigate storm water surges during rain events.